Basic information on child support in Mississippi.

 Can a child support order ever be different from what the Mississippi Child Support Award Guidelines say?

-- the family has extraordinary medical, psychological, educational, or dental expenses;
+- Any extraordinary medical, psychological, educational, or dental expenses;

-- the noncustodial parent who has to pay child support also pays spousal support to the custodial parent;
+- If the parent who has to pay child support also pays spousal support;

-- there are seasonal variations in one or both parents’ incomes or expenses;
+- Seasonal variations in one or both parents’ incomes or expenses;

-- the child has special needs that the family pays for, and paying for those needs will cause the support amount to be higher than what the guidelines say;
+- Any special needs your child has that have traditionally been covered by the family budget, even if paying for those needs will cause the support amount to be higher than what the guidelines suggest;

-- the shared parental arrangement in a particular case calls for a different amount - for example, if:
+- If the custody arrangement in your case calls for a different amount - for example, if:

-- the noncustodial parent spends a lot of time with the child, which reduces the custodial parent’s expenses;
+- the noncustodial parent spends a lot of time with your child, which reduces the custodial parent’s expenses;

-- the noncustodial parent refuses to be involved in the child’s activities; or
+- the noncustodial parent refuses to be involved in your child’s activities; or

 - the custodial parent contributes a lot of “homemaking services;”